To Enlarge Images – Right Click Image then Open in a New Tab.

 Old Fishing Sinkers, Lead Shot in the Water..

-Flaking – Rusting Galvanized Metal Container.
+Flaking – Rusting Galvanized Metal Chicken Feed Containers.

 Porcelain Pans – Bowls Most Cook Ware have Metal Cores.